M.A. in Holocaust & Genocide Studies

 The Master of Arts in Holocaust and Genocide Studies (MAHG) at Stockton University, founded in 1998 as the first program of its kind in the country, offers a rigorous interdisciplinary and wide-ranging education on genocide and mass violence.
 Through face-to-face and online courses taught by internationally renowned faculty, the program prepares its graduates for employment in education, museums, and organizations that aim to stop and prevent mass atrocities.
-The MAHG program’s diverse and growing faculty work to ensure the success of our students.
-Two faculty members are devoted solely to Holocaust and Genocide Studies, with an additional core faculty member from the history program, and two associated faculty members from the programs in communications and political science.
+The MAHG program’s diverse and growing faculty ---with expertise in history, political science, communication studies, criminal justice, and education --- work to ensure the success of our students.
 We also host a distinguished senior visiting scholar every year.

 The challenges that MAHG faculty and anyone working in this field face are immense.
 Genocidal violence is currently unfolding in a number of places around the world.
-The government in Myanmar has been conducting a campaign of destruction against Rohingya Muslims since 2012, which has pushed more than 700,000 to flee to neighboring Bangladesh where they languish, unwanted, in refugee camps.
-More than five million people have fled the civil war and mass violence in Syria since 2011, with almost half a million people dead and destruction of unprecedented dimensions.
-Rohingya Muslim and Syrian refugees count among more than 65 million refugees today; around half of them are under the age of 18.
+The government in Myanmar has been conducting a campaign of destruction against Rohingya Muslims since 2012, which has pushed more than 900,000 to flee to neighboring Bangladesh where they languish, unwanted, in refugee camps.
+More than 5.6 million people have fled the civil war and mass violence in Syria since 2011, with almost half a million people dead and destruction of unprecedented dimensions.
+Rohingya Muslim and Syrian refugees count among almost 80 million refugees today; around half of them are under the age of 18.